 Tina is a Registered Professional Forest Technician in the province of Alberta.
 Her educational background is in renewable resource management and business.
-She has been employed with Al-Pac since 2006 in a variety of roles, such as Public Affairs Specialist, Poplar Farm Land Lease Coordinator, Consultation Coordinator and, for the past three years, as the FSC Certification Specialist.
+She has been employed with Al-Pac since 2006 in a variety of roles, such as Public Affairs Specialist, Poplar Farm Land Lease Coordinator, Consultation Coordinator and, since 2017, as the FSC Certification Specialist.
 Past employment experience includes time as an Environmental Assessment Warden with Parks Canada and as a Resource Technician with the British Columbia Ministry of Forests.